dmytrosen/DbApi/README.md

 </LogErrors>
 ```

-If error has made to build, log into File option likely is the most useful.
+If error has made to build, File option likely is the most useful.

 ![File log](/Images/log.png)

-If developer actively changes code, Popup Window probably is the best way to
+If developer is actively working with code, Popup Window probably is the best
-detect and understand the error.
+way to detect and understand the error.

 ![Popup Window log](/Images/logr.png)

 #### Tip 2

 Turn on XML output while developing.
-You always can analyze the XML to find out
+You always can analyze the XML file to find
-why e.g. property is not generated.
-Turn off XML output for automated production
+out why e.g. property is not generated.
+Turn off XML output for automated
-build.
+production build.

 #### Tip 3

-If in some reason it is not possible to configure to invoke Runner in \<Target
+If in some reason it is not possible to configure Runner in \<Target
-Name="BeforeBuild"\> in DAL Project, alternative would be to make use of
+Name="BeforeBuild"\>, alternative would be to make use of pre-build events of
-pre-build events of the project.
+the project.

 Example of SQL to ADO.NET API
 =============================